hailelagi/hailelagi.com/content/notes/diy-b-tree.md

 tags: database internals, bookclub
 ---

+**assumptions/pre-requisites**:
+This article is a _speed run/crash course/concise note/summary_ and assumes the reader has read or is somewhat familiar with concepts explained in part I of database internals.
+Notably chapter 1 - 4, and parts of chapter 5 where Buffer Management is explained.
+If not, here's a visual crash course on the operations of a [b-tree](../b-tree-present) and [generally on-disk considerations.](../b-tree-talk) or a much better [walkthrough with sqlite](https://fly.io/blog/sqlite-internals-btree/)

 What is a Datastructure's memory representation?
 Everything is either a contigous block or pointer based.
-Relevant techniques: pointers, recursion and binary search - Olog(N) is powerful.
+_Relevant programming techniques_: pointers, recursion and binary search - Olog(N) is powerful, syscalls and binary formats.

+B-Trees are useful for:
+1. In-memory indexes/'index b-trees' (also used here!)
+2. persisted on disk storage organisation/'table b-trees'. <-- we're here.

 Why is it called a B-Tree?
 According to one of the co-inventor's [Edward M. McCreight it's short for "balance"](https://vimeo.com/73357851) -- but could mean anything :)

 ## Implementation high level ideas

-B-Trees are useful for:
-1. In-memory indexes/'index b-trees' (also used here!)
-2. persisted on disk storage organisation/'table b-trees'. <-- we're here.

 Considerations:
 - Performance (Access Patterns - everything is about access patterns)